nabu-platform/nabu-providers-resources-sftp/protected/documentation/readme.md

 Note that the public keys are generated with a trailing linefeed to enable this.

+You can remove the public key simply by removing the line in the authorized_keys file.

 # Authentication

 The sftp provider supports a number of query parameters: